codywilbourn/sysadvent/take_that_vacation.md

 It's possible to engineer yourself and environment for success.

 Rome wasn't build in a day, and neither was your current alert setup.
 It won't take a day to clean up either.
 But you can apply two simple verification rules to each of your alerts:

 1. Is the alert actionable?
 2. Do you have to deal with the alert right now?

 ## Take inventory of your monitoring system
 Like that jumbled pile of SCSI and other ancient cables that are sitting gathering dust in your office that you should have thrown out but you're holding on to hoping to be useful _someday_, your monitoring is gathering dust too.
-Since you made and configured any given health check, your environment has changed.
-Code has changed, hardware swapped, resiliencies added.
-We've got to do a bit of spring cleaning.
+Since you made and configured the health checks, your environment has changed.
+Code has changed, hardware swapped, resiliencies added, we've got to do a bit of spring cleaning.

 You'll need some time to be able and go through your alerts.
 Block out some time on your calendar so you can work without interruption.
-Get away from your desk to avoid suprise visitors.
-Get someone to cover the alerts for an hour or two, so that way you're not going to get distracted by any false alarms.
+Get away from your desk to avoid surprise visitors.
+Get someone to cover the alerts for an hour or two, so you don't get distracted by any more false alarms.

 Many monitoring systems have reporting tools to tell you what the most frequent events are.
 This report is a great starting point for where to start cleaning things up.
 If your monitoring system doesn't have a prebuilt report or convenient export to CSV, which you could then manipulate with Excel's pivot tables, it may be possible to do a bit of scripting of the monitoring system's log file.
 Your favorite scripting language should be able to pull out all of the log lines relating to a notification being sent and give you some data that's workable.

-Is learning a scripting language is one of your New Year's resolution, or on that _someday_ list after the alerts stop nagging you every 15 minutes?
+Is learning a scripting language one of your New Year's resolutions, or on that _someday_ list after the alerts stop nagging you every 15 minutes?
 Your email inbox is probably the next best source of the alerts you've been getting.
 After all, your most recent alerts are the ones most likely to bother you on your next vacation.

 If you've been deleting the incoming notifications or really feel like doing a top to bottom cleaning of your monitoring system, you can just go down the list of checks.